:::

 Our services

-Adoptee can apply for our service.
-Once we verify the identity, adoptee may have access to related information, only when the welfare and rights of all parties are ensured.
+Adoptees can apply for our service.
+Adoptees may access related information after the center verified the identity and ensured the welfare and rights of all related parties.

-Biological family (custodian), adoptive family and party-in-interest can also apply for this service, but their identity has to be verified first and there has to be an approval in “Information Release Form” from biological family (custodian) or adoptive family.
+Biological family (custodian), adoptive family, and interested party can apply for this service.
+They may access related information after the center verified their identity and get approval in the “Information Release Form” signed by the biological or adoptive family.

-The Center periodically collects adoption information from government authorities and adoption organizations, and preserves all adoption data systematically. - Information Release Form service
+The Center periodically collects adoption documents/information from government authorities as well as adoption organizations and preserves all the adoption data systematically.

-The Center or designated investigator from central authority or organization will provide biological family (custodian) and adoptive family an “Information Release Form” after both parties petition court for adoption.
-Designated investigator will explain the use of the Form and related issues to both parties and assist them in amending and concluding “Information Release Form,” which will be preserved in the Center.
-Both parties can come to the Center if they want to amend the Form at any time. - Consultation service
+After the petition for adoption, The Center or designated investigator from the central authority or organization provides the biological family (custodian) and adoptive family an “Information Release Form”.
+The designated investigator will explain the usage of the Form and related issues to both parties and assist them in understanding and signing the “Information Release Form”, which will be preserved in the Center.
+Both parties can visit the Center anytime to amend the Form.

-The general public can conveniently and instantly access to information such as adoption act, process, parenting, searching and reunion via the website and blog of the Center.
-People will be able to give feedback or share their stories with others.
+- The public could access information such as adoption act, process, parenting, root-finding, and reunion easily via the website and Facebook of the Center.
+Anyone can share their stories or feedback on these platforms.

-Through phone, letter, e-mail and visit, the Center introduces the adoption services, acts and procedure to foreign and domestic authorities, non-governmental organizations, scholars and groups.
-The Center, at the same time, studies foreign adoption issues and improves the services and makes recommendation to child welfare policymaker.
+The Center introduces the adoption services, acts, and procedures to foreign and domestic authorities, non-governmental organizations, scholars, and groups through phone calls, letters, emails, and field visits.
+At the same time, the Center studies foreign adoption issues to improve adoption services and gives recommendations to child welfare policymaker.